 The events with energy of E = 662 keV registered on the core were selected and the corresponding traces are shown in Figures 2 and 3 for positions 1 and 2 respectively.
+The rise times T10, T30, T60 and T90 were determined on the average traces for these positions and are listed in table 1.
+In addition spectra of T10, T30, T60 and T90 rise times were measured on each trace and are shown in Figures 2 and 3.

 Figure 2.
-The average (green line) and the individual (blue lines) traces for position (-5, 27), which is near the surface of crystal B is shown in (a).
-The measured individual rise times are shown in (b).
+Left: The average (green line) and the individual (blue lines) traces for interaction 1, position (-5, 27), which is near the surface of crystal B. Right: The measured individual rise times for each trace for position 1.